 Buono’s case went all the way to the Supreme Court, which shot him down by a 5-4 margin.
 Justice Anthony Kennedy wrote for the majority that the Constitution’s Establishment Clause “does not require eradication of all religious symbols in the public realm.”

 Note how close that vote was.
-As legal expert Brian Walsh (then at The Heritage Foundation)
+As legal expert Brian Walsh (then at The Heritage Foundation) wrote at the time,

 As long as there have been humans, they seem to have always worshipped a god or gods of some kind.
 The genius of the Founders was in allowing people to worship any faith (or no faith) as long as they “demean themselves as good citizens,” as George Washington phrased it in a letter to the Hebrew Congregation of Newport, R.I.